andycwl/yelp/README.md

 ### Tools
 - Python Jupyter Notebook - Data Cleaning, Exploratory Data Analysis (EDA), NLP Modeling, and Regression Modeling

-### Data Cleaning/Preparation
+### Step 1: Data Cleaning/Preparation
 During the initial data preparation phase, I extracted the Yelp data from the downloaded tar file and converted them into dataframes for further analysis.
+In the initial data preparation phase, I performed the following tasks:
+- Data loading and inspection
+- Checking for missing values
+- Data Cleaning and Formatting